 Q: How do I monitor my file system’s activity?

-A: You can monitor storage capacity and file system activity using Amazon CloudWatch, and monitor all Amazon FSx API calls using AWS CloudTrail.
+A: You can monitor storage capacity and file system activity using Amazon CloudWatch, monitor all Amazon FSx API calls using AWS CloudTrail, and monitor end user actions with file access auditing using Amazon CloudWatch Logs and Amazon Kinesis Data Firehose.

 Q: What workloads is Amazon FSx for Windows File Server designed for?

 A: Amazon FSx was designed for a broad set of use cases that require Windows shared file storage, like CRM, ERP, custom or .NET applications, home directories, data analytics, media and entertainment workflows, web serving and content management, software build environments, and Microsoft SQL Server.

-Q: When should I use Amazon FSx Windows File Servers vs. Amazon EFS vs. Amazon FSx for Lustre?
+Q: When should I use Amazon FSx for Windows File Server vs. other Amazon FSx file system types?

 Q: How does Amazon FSx support access from my on-premises environment?